 Needless to say, I was failing at achieving those micro-moment of love.
 Or at least I wasn’t feeling it.

 And to make matters worse, the next day there were all these people trying to talk to me.
+They wanted some more micro-moments.

 I put my headphones on and looked into the distance.
 I didn’t even have anything to listen to, but headphones are useful.
-I think of them now as a protection against any micro-moments of love.
+I think of them now as a protection against any more micro-moments of love.